code-techhb/PantryPeek/README.md

 - Low Quantity Reminders: Get quick reminders for items that are running low in quantity.

 ## Tech Stack
-- React: Front-end framework used for building the user interface.
+- Next.js: React framework used for building the application.
 - Firebase Firestore: Used for storing pantry data.
 - Material-UI: Component library used for styling and UI components.